 Nancy L. Zingrone

-Eileen Coly has served as the President of the Parapsychology Foundation since 1970.
-In fact she has held the position longer than did her mother, Eileen J. Garrett, PF’s founder and first President.
-Mrs. Coly continues to share Garrett’s vision for the Foundation, which is to formulate a multi-disciplinary international approach to the study of psychic phenomena with an emphasis on scientific methodology and education.
+Eileen Coly (19162013) served as the President of the Parapsychology Foundation from 1970 through the mid-2000s.
+In fact Mrs. Coly held the position of PF President longer than did her mother, Eileen J. Garrett, PF’s founder and first President.
+Mrs. Coly shared Garrett’s vision for the Foundation, which is to formulate a multi-disciplinary international approach to the study of psychic phenomena with an emphasis on scientific methodology and education.

 Born and educated in England, Mrs. Coly traveled extensively with Garrett, a world famous psychic and author, working as her assistant.
 They were separated during World War II, during which Mrs. Coly remained in England, surviving the bombing of London.
 After the war, Mrs. Coly settled in the United States in 1947 and worked at Creative Age Press and on Tomorrow magazine, both founded by Garrett.
 During the early years of the Foundation, Mrs. Coly raised her own family and served on the Foundation’s Board of Trustees, coming back to work full time at the Foundation in 1966.
 Mrs. Coly’s husband, Robert Coly, joined the Foundation in 1969 and served as its Administrative Secretary and Treasurer until his retirement in the late 1990s.
 Although the Foundation was not envisioned as a “family affair” it seemed destined to become one.

-Mrs. Coly’s unique past experiences with Garrett and the psychic world, along with her administrative skills and publishing expertise, have enabled her to preside over the Foundation’s valuable programs for 32 of its 51 years.
-Mrs. Coly is the proud recipient of the 2001 Parapsychological Association’s Outstanding Career Award “for her generous support and dedication to the science of parapsychology.”
+Mrs. Coly’s unique past experiences with Garrett and the psychic world, along with her administrative skills and publishing expertise, enabled her to preside over the Foundation’s valuable programs for more than 30 of its 63 years.
+Mrs. Coly was the proud recipient of the 2001 Parapsychological Association’s Outstanding Career Award “for her generous support and dedication to the science of parapsychology.”
+A memorial blog was posted to the PFLyceum website on December 23rd, 2013, and contains the text of the reminiscences of Mrs. Coly’s friends and family, as well as of PF Board members.
+To read this blog click here.

-Serving as Vice President of the Parapsychology Foundation since 1978, Lisette Coly now acts as Executive Director.
-Granddaugher of the Foundation’s founder, Eileen J. Garrett and daughter of the organization’s current President, Eileen Coly, Lisette Coly brings to the task over thirty years of experience working in many capacities within the organization.
+Serving as Vice President of the Parapsychology Foundation since 1978, Lisette Coly is now the President of the Parapsychology Foundation.
+Granddaughter of the Foundation’s founder, Eileen J. Garrett and daughter of the organization’s past President, the late Eileen Coly, Lisette Coly brings to the task nearly forty years of experience working in many capacities within the organization.

 Ms. Coly has acted as International Conference Coordinator as well as used her editorial skills in many of PF’s publications including the International Conference Proceedings series and the Parapsychology Review which was published from 1970 to 1990.
-Instrumental in the rededication of the Foundation during its 50th Anniversary, as Editor-in-Chief she has brought back into publication the highly regarded International Journal of Parapsychology as well as the Foundation’s revered publishing imprint, Helix Press.
-Under her direction the newly inaugurated Parapsychology Foundation LYCEUM, the PF International Affiliate Program, the Psychic Explorers Club, and the Student Affiliate Program have been initiated.
+Instrumental in the re-dedication of the Foundation during its 50th Anniversary, as Editor-in-Chief she brought back into publication the highly regarded International Journal of Parapsychology as well as the Foundation’s revered publishing imprint, Helix Press.
+Under her direction the newly inaugurated Parapsychology Foundation LYCEUM, the PF International Affiliate Program, the Psychic Explorers Club, and the Student Affiliate Program were also initiated.
+On of her most recent accomplishments was the much-heralded conference, “Utrecht II: Charting the Future of Parapsychology,” which was co-hosted by the Johann Borgman Foundation.
+(For more information on the conference click here.)

 CARLOS S. ALVARADO